© Noah Siegel

 Introduction

-Those species are mostly pleurotoid.
+Those species are mostly pleurotoid, with few, cross-veined gills.
 They, along with the Omphalotaceae, could be considered part of an enlarged Marasmiaceae.

 abundant common uncommon rare - colour codes match my Pictorial Key and are my opinions and probably reflect my bias of living in W WA.
 Rare species may be locally common in certain places at certain times.